 Part Time Students

 We are currently waiting for part time Student Finance for 2019/20 to be confirmed.
 Eligible part time students starting their course in 2019/20 are able to apply for tuition fee loan and maintenance loan.
 Details of if, or how, the maintenance loan will affect your benefits has not yet been advised by the Government.
 Visit Student Finance England to get the most up to date information.

 Student Finance England are offering loans for Post Graduate study.
 You may be able to get up to £10,000 towards course and living costs.
 Visit the Student Room's Postgraduate section for more information.

 Once you are at the College there may be extra help available to students in financial hardship.
 Come to Student Services for more information.

-Your tuition fees will be capped at £6k a year if you’re looking to study in 2015/16.
+Your tuition fees will be capped at £6k a year if you are looking to study in 2019/20.
 This is well below the national average for higher education (HE) tuition fees in England.

 And if you are a current level 3 student at Havering College you could be eligible for a discount on your fees – contact Admissions Services to find out more.